Tebtunis Fayoum Egypt information, tours, prices, booking

-Tebtunis als called also Umm El Baragat or Um El Borigat.
+Tebtunis Fayoum als called also Umm El Baragat or Um El Borigat.
 In fact, Tebtunis located in Fayoum, Egypt.
 The site covers some five hundred thousand square meters.
 Moreover, it occupied as early as the 12th Dynasty in the fourth century BC.
 Furthermore, it abandoned during the Fatimid Period.
-In fact, Tebtunis was a major cult center for the worship of the crocodile god, Sobek.
+In fact, the sitewas a major cult center for the worship of the crocodile god, Sobek.
 Sobek was a major god and had different manifestations in different villages in Fayoum.

 The temple of Soknebtunis situated at the southwest corner of Tebtunis site.
 In fact, the site has paved path.
 This path approaches the temple form the south dates to the Roman reign of Augustus.
 Though, it built up over an earlier Ptolemaic path.
 Marking its beginning are the bases for a pair of lions.
 They also followed by a kiosk built of rusticated blocks in a walled enclosure.
 Between them, another Roman path which heads west into the desert.
 It perhaps led to a large, painted underground chamber.
 In fact, this chamber not discovered yet., but which may have been the funerary temple of Sobek.
 The pair of crouching lions beyond the kiosk mark the beginning of the older Ptolemaic path.
 Moreover, the next kiosk dates back to the early Ptolemaic Period.